hirdanshu90/DSA_Using_Python/ReadMe_IMP_points.md

  - The level of the root is 0
  - The Maximum number of nodes in a binary tree of height ‘h’ is 2h – 1:  Note: Here the height of a tree is the maximum number of nodes on the root-to-leaf path.
 The height of a tree with a single node is considered as 1

+Both ARE same :
+- if node:
+- if node is not None:

 ................
 TYPES of Binary Tree .................

 Binary trees can be classified into various types based on their structure, properties, and usage.
 Here are some common types of binary trees with examples: